6. Run the host app#

 Press Ctrl+C to close the simulated device.

-Of course polling a simulated temperature and toggling a simulated LED is rather boring but hopefully you can see how much faster your team’s development can be when you have a simulated version of your embedded system to work against.
+Of course polling a simulated temperature and toggling a simulated LED is rather basic but hopefully you can see how much faster your team’s development can be when you have a simulated version of your embedded system to work against.

 Let’s explore pw_console a bit more and then we’ll move on to working with physical devices.